-Gender conversations are such a huge thing particularly at this time and most of the conversations tend toward giving more women a voice.
-Recently, in order to commemorate International Women’s Day, the conversation was about women breaking the bias in society.
+Gender conversations are such a huge thing, particularly at this time, and most of the conversations tend towards giving more women a voice.
+This was emphasised in the 2022 International Women’s Day, which had as its campaign theme #BreakTheBias.

-In retrospect, there was a common opinion among the speakers that while more women are encouraged to take up the reins of leadership in organisations, it is often the result of hardwork that takes them there.
-Organisations want people who can do the job well, effectively, and deliver on result.
+The common opinion among the speakers was that while more women are encouraged to take up the reins of leadership in organisations, it is often the result of hardwork that takes them there.
+Organisations want people who can both do the job effectively as well as deliver results.

-While she would want to push more on how women can do more and be more, Stephanie Busari who is Multiplatform bureau lead and Supervising Editor, Africa at CNN, said that from her experience, she has been fortunate to work with people who see beyond her gender and this is because she did not put gender on the front burner in conversations in the newsroom or in the board room.
+While she would want to push more on how women can do more and be more, Stephanie Busari said that she has been fortunate to work with people who see beyond her gender.
+She attributed this to the fact that she did not put gender on the front burner in conversations in the newsroom or in the board room.

 She said that marriage is not a be-all and end-all.
 It is just a happenstance unlike the gift of life.
 Therefore women need to come out more and see themselves beyond what they are as a gender.

 Women themselves can begin to change the narrative so that people can come to them.
 They should publicize what they do and stop being afraid to say they are experts at something.